DevCycleHQ/AI-Prompts-And-Rules/install-prompts/javascript.md

 </task_overview>

 <restrictions>
-**Do not use this SDK for:**
+**Do not use this setup for:**
-- React applications (use `@devcycle/react-client-sdk` instead)
+- React applications (use React SDK instead)
-- Angular applications (use Angular-specific SDK instead)
+- Angular applications (use Angular SDK instead)
 - Vue.js applications with framework integration needs
-- Server-side Node.js applications (use `@devcycle/nodejs-server-sdk` instead)
+- Server-side Node.js applications (use Node.js SDK instead)

-If you detect a framework-specific application, stop immediately and advise which SDK they should use instead.
+If you detect a framework-specific application, stop immediately and advise on the correct approach.
 </restrictions>

 <prerequisites>
 ## Required Information

-Before proceeding, verify you have:
+Before proceeding, verify using the DevCycle MCP that you have:

 - [ ] A DevCycle account and project set up
 - [ ] A Development environment **Client SDK Key** (starts with `dvc_client_`)